Concepción Picciotto: Death

 Picciotto died on 25 January 2016, 10 days after her 80th birthday, at N Street Village, a non-profit organization that supports homeless women in Washington.
 The cause of death was not immediately known but she experienced a fall moments before her death.

 Appearances

-Picciotto was featured in Michael Moore's 2004 film, Fahrenheit 9/11, as well as in veb-films Route 66 mockumentary.
+Picciotto was featured in Michael Moore's 2004 film, Fahrenheit 9/11.
 The Oracles of Pennsylvania Avenue (2012) by Tim Wilkerson, a documentary commissioned by the Al Jazeera Documentary Channel, recounts the life of Picciotto, William and Ellen Thomas, and Norman Mayer.